 Content Marketing Templates.
 2012 Lessons to Boost 2013 Success.
 Content Marketing Institute » How to Measure the Value of Content Marketing Podcasts.
 Benchmarking for Content Marketing.
 Online Content Publishing.
 IBM's Content Marketing.
 5 Critical Content Marketing Mistakes That You Must Avoid.
 Content marketing i.e. creating and distributing content is one of the most effective ways to promote a business online.

 The people in costumes, the famous actors and characters were not what caught my attention.
+What fascinated me is the engagement that people had with these characters many of whom have been around for more than 50 years.
+That is the value of great content.
+I caught up with Shane Gibson, Chief Social Officer for WizardWorld and ComicCon to discuss the power of these iconic brands and to discuss social media marketing with these audiences.
 B2B Content Marketing trends.
 Content Marketing Evolution.
 B2B Content Marketing: Trends and Benchmarks for 2012.
 Content marketing is gaining in popularity: 83.5% of B2B marketers surveyed say they are stepping up their content marketing production over the next 12 months, up from the 71% who said so a year earlier, according to a report by Holger Schulze for Optify.

 Let’s keep this simple.
 Follow a 70/30 Rule – 70% of content curated, 30% branded.
 Why?
+Because the rest-of-the-world is at least 70% more interesting than your brand; and, promoting external content builds social capital, makes grateful fans of influencers.
+All content should be SHAREWORTHY.
 5 Tips on Crowdsourcing Content for Marketing.
 Content is an essential vehicle for corporate storytelling, attracting and engaging customers to buy.

 Content marketing that delivers high-quality, relevant information yielding measurable results without promotional push should be on every marketer's 2012 priority list.
 (Here are more insights on content marketing.)
+Not only because content marketing fuels social media, search, and sales but also because it's more credible than advertising.
 Seven Content Marketing Tips From Top Chefs [Infodoodle] After watching a marathon of Food Network programs, I realized that much of the advice from top chefs regarding fab cooking is the same type of advice for content creators.